pypeit/PypeIt/doc/calibrations/wave_calib.rst

 performed with the same, iterative algorithm to generate the final wavelength solution.

 ..
-CAN WE ADD A SUMMARY TABLE HERE THAT GUIDES USERS TO WHAT ALGORITHM THEY SHOULD USE?
+TODO: CAN WE ADD A SUMMARY TABLE HERE THAT GUIDES USERS TO WHAT ALGORITHM
+..
+THEY SHOULD USE?

 .. _wvcalib-holygrail: